magneticio/vamp-gateway-agent/README.md

 Usage of ./build.sh:

   -h|--help   Help.
-  -l|--list   List all available images.
+  -l|--list   List built Docker images.
-  -c|--clean  Remove all available images.
+  -r|--remove Remove Docker image.
-  -m|--make   Build vamp-gateway-agent binary and copy it to Docker directories.
+  -m|--make   Build the binary and copy it to the Docker directories.
+  -b|--build  Build Docker image.
-  -b|--build  Build all available images.
+  -a|--all    Build all binaries, by default only linux:amd64.

 ```